 Once we are satisfied that landowners have legal capacity, a Kaitakawaenga will meet with the applicant and visit the land block proposed for protection.
 Kaitakawaenga may also arrange for an indigenous biodiversity or cultural assessment to be carried out – this is at no cost to the applicant.

 Assistance with applications

-If you have any questions about the Fund or require assistance with completing your application form, contact your district Kaitakawaenga:
+If you have any questions about the Fund or require assistance with completing your application form, contact your regional Kaitakawaenga:

 Phone: +64 9 438 3667

 Phone: +64 7 307 2775